Raising Films Australia Screen Industry Survey

-Raising Films Australia has launched a national survey to explore the experiences and needs of parents and carers working in the Australian screen industry.
-Click here to fill out the survey and read more about our survey here.
+Raising Films Australia launched a national survey in May 2018 in collaboration with the University of Technology, Sydney and funding support from Create NSW to explore the experiences and needs of parents and carers working in the Australian screen industry.
+The survey received overwhelming support with over 600 respondents and these are currently being analysed with a full report to be released in mid-late 2018.
+Read more about our survey here.

 What is Raising Films?